Kenworth W900: W900A (1965–1982)

-W900B (1982-present)
+W900B (1982–present)

 During 1982, the W900A was discontinued.
 In its place was the all-new W900B.
 Though the B model was easily distinguished by the introduction of rectangular headlamps (round headlamps remained as an option).
 It also underwent substantial internal changes.
 To accommodate engine cooling and exhaust changes, the hoodline was raised, requiring the cab to be mounted higher on the frame.
 New modular electrical components were introduced, a completely new cab and sleepers, new frame, and many other features replaced or updated features from the A model.

-Since its 1982 introduction, the W900B has been expanded a three-vehicle series.
+Since its 1982 introduction, the W900B has been expanded into a three-vehicle series.
 In 1987, the W900S was introduced as a severe-service conventional, adopting the sloped hood of the T800.
-In 1990, the W900L was introduced as an extended-hood variant of the W900B (increasing the BBC from 120 to 130 inches).
-Initially produced as a limited edition (to commemorate the W900B model's appearance in Licence to Kill), the W900L became a full-production vehicle.
+In 1989 an extended-hood variant of the W900B was introduced, increasing the BBC from 120 to 130 inches.
+A limited edition James Bond 007 truck (to commemorate the W900B model's appearance in Licence to Kill), was also offered in 1989.
+The long hood W900B variant later became a full-production vehicle called the W900L.
 Competing against the Peterbilt 379 and International 9300, the W900L became one of the most popular Kenworth models.

 Following the introduction of the W900S and W900L variants, several functional changes have been made to the W900B (along with changes to the powertrain to comply with upgraded emissions standards).
 In late 1994, the W900B/900L received the AeroCab/Aerodyne 2 as an option (shared with the T600B).
 The Aerocab featured a raised roof and a full-width curved windscreen (in one-piece or two-piece configurations); the two-piece flat windshield remained available on standard-configuration day cabs.
 As an option, an extended-BBC configuration was introduced for day cabs (resulting from the design of the raised roof).
 The 86-inch Studio Sleeper was introduced in 1998; at the time, one of the largest factory-produced sleeper cabs ever designed.
 In 2006, the W900S received a curved windshield as an option for the first time.

 In 2020, Kenworth began to pare down the model line, ending production of the W900S (replaced by the W990 and the T880S).
 Sharing its wider cab with the T680/T880, the W990 is an all-new design distinct from the W900.
 The extended-hood W900B and W900L remain in current production.
 Alongside the W900B and L, the B-cab models remaining in production are the C500 (Brute) severe-service truck and the 963 off-road extreme heavy-haul truck (2005–present).